electricilies/incremental-model-slide/pages/when-to-use.md

 class: text-center
 ---

-# Khi nào dùng Incremental Model
+# When to use incremental Model?

 ---
 layout: figure-side